Free range

-Free range denotes a method of farming husbandry where the animals, for at least part of the day, can roam freely outdoors, rather than being confined in an enclosure for 24 hours each day.
+Free range denotes a method of farming husbandry where the animals can roam freely outdoors for at least part of the day, rather than being confined in an enclosure for 24 hours each day.

 On many farms, the outdoors ranging area is fenced, thereby technically making this an enclosure, however, free range systems usually offer the opportunity for the extensive locomotion and sunlight that is otherwise prevented by indoor housing systems.
 Free range may apply to meat, eggs or dairy farming.

 The term is used in two senses that do not overlap completely: as a farmer-centric description of husbandry methods, and as a consumer-centric description of them.
 There is a diet where the practitioner only eats meat from free-range sources called ethical omnivorism.

 In ranching, free-range livestock are permitted to roam without being fenced in, as opposed to intensive animal farming practices such as the concentrated animal feeding operation.
 In many agriculture-based economies, free-range livestock are quite common.

 History

 If one allows "free range" to include "herding", free range was a typical husbandry method at least until the development of barbed wire and chicken wire.
 The generally poor understanding of nutrition and diseases before the twentieth century made it difficult to raise many livestock species without giving them access to a varied diet, and the labor of keeping livestock in confinement and carrying all their feed to them was prohibitive except for high-profit animals such as dairy cattle.

-In the case of poultry, free range was the dominant system until the discovery of vitamins A and D in the 1920s, which allowed confinement to be practised successfully on a commercial scale.
+In the case of poultry, free range is the dominant system until the discovery of vitamins A and D in the 1920s, which allowed confinement to be practised successfully on a commercial scale.
 Before that, green feed and sunshine (for the vitamin D) were necessary to provide the necessary vitamin content.
 Some large commercial breeding flocks were reared on pasture into the 1950s.
 Nutritional science resulted in the increased use of confinement for other livestock species in much the same way.

+Environmental impact

+Extended grazing on open grasslands can stimulate plant growth that sequesters additional carbon dioxide.
+However, grass-fed cows generally grow more slowly and are smaller at slaughter compared to grain-fed cows.
+Because they take longer to reach market weight and convert feed into meat less efficiently, their total lifetime emissions—particularly methane—are typically higher.
+As a result, grass-fed beef tends to have a higher carbon footprint per kilogram than grain-fed beef.
+A study by Daniel Blaustein-Rejto and colleagues estimated that emissions from grass-fed beef were approximately 20% higher than those from grain-fed cattle.

+Compared to caged hens, free-range hens produce fewer eggs and required more feed, which resulted in a carbon footprint around 16% higher per kilogram of egg.